The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 So, for instance, if someone is doing Puppet::Resource.find, you’ll need to come up with a URL key that will identify the resource (e.g., Puppet::Resource.find(“/file/etc/passwd”), or Puppet::Resource.find(“/user/foo”)), and then create a ‘ral’ terminus type.

 This terminus type will know how to query the state of resources (basically, when find or search is called, it will create appropriate Puppet::Type instances, query their state, and convert the results into Puppet::Resource instances) and modify them (by turning Puppet::Resource instances into Puppet::Type instances, sticking them in a catalog, and applying it).

 You can also look at ralsh for more examples, including modern usage (which the current resource interface is not).

 Is that sufficient?

-#4 Updated by Sonny Cook almost 5 years ago
+#4 Updated by Sonny Cook about 5 years ago

 So, if I understand you correctly, externally, the object we want interfacing with the world is Puppet::Resource (hopefully I’m just restating what you said).

 Internally, the thing we need to look at are instances of Puppet::Type since those describes the RAL resources that we are interested in.
 We need to locate the correct one(s) based on the URLs passed in, operate on them if appropriate, and then convert to Puppet::Resource to complete the request.